Hart family murders: Adoption

+All of the children the Harts adopted had Black African ancestry.
+The birth mother of one set of the children was white.

 Prior to adopting their six children, the Harts were foster parents to a 15-year-old girl.
 A week before their first three children were due to arrive, the Harts dropped the girl off at a scheduled therapist appointment.
 The therapist then informed the girl that the Harts would not be coming back for her.

 Abigail (born 2003), Hannah Jean (born 2002), and Markis Hart (born 1998) were adopted by the Harts from Colorado County, Texas; the placement came on March 4, 2006, and they were adopted that September.
 In June 2008, they adopted three additional children: Ciera Maija (born 2005), Devonte Jordan (born 2002), and Jeremiah Hart (born 2004), originating from Houston.
 After their biological mother, Sherry Davis, lost custody due to substance abuse problems in August 2006, the Davis children were given to their paternal aunt, Priscilla Celestine, under the condition that they have no contact with their biological mother.
 However, after she was required to work another shift, Celestine allowed Davis to babysit the children, which a case worker observed.
 As a result, the children were removed from Celestine's care and a court prevented Celestine from obtaining permanent custody.
 The Davis children were put into foster care; their older brother, Dontay, was not adopted by the Harts due to behavioral issues.
+Ciera was sometimes referred to as "Sierra".

-Prior to the murders, 12-year-old Devonte came into the national spotlight when he was photographed crying as he embraced a police officer during a 2014 protest in Portland, Oregon, resulting from the Ferguson unrest.
+Prior to the murders, 12-year-old Devonte came into the national spotlight when he was photographed crying while embracing a police officer during a 2014 protest in Portland, Oregon resulting from the Ferguson unrest.
 The image became known as the "hug felt 'round the world."
 Jennifer was very active on social media and used Facebook to project an image of a loving, happy family while also sharing her thoughts on race, politics, and trips the family went on.
 This helped mask some of the problems within the family.
 One allegation of child abuse from 2013 touched upon Jennifer's use of Facebook, saying that "the kids pose and are made to look like one big happy family, but after the photo event, they go back to looking lifeless."